#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

-Growing season begins early and ends late in this part of the country.
-A wide variety of plants, veggies, and flowers thrive in Florida and southern Georgia.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
-Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.
+Growing season starts early and ends late in this part of the country.
+A wide variety of plants, flowers, and vegetables thrive in Florida and southern Georgia.
+You can even grow citrus trees when you plant somewhere with good soil drainage.
+You'll get excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+Pumpkins, zucchini, cucumbers, and squash, which are direct sow only, will flourish.
+Tomato plants will yield thriving fruit and leaves, as they're happiest in the heat.

 Plant Seeds Outside With Direct Sow